Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 ### A tale of caution

-When it comes to TypeScript, the default type will be used if you don't define something in particular.
+Regarding TypeScript, the default type will be used if you don't define something in particular.
 This type is called `any`, and it could be anything.

 You want to avoid using the `any` type when defining types.